JelenaMic/JelenaMic/README.md

 ![](https://komarev.com/ghpvc/?username=JelenaMic&color=blueviolet&style=plastic)

-Hi there!
-I'm **Jelena Michaliova**, a passionate and detail-oriented **QA Engineer** and recent graduate of a **QA Engineer Course**.
+Hi!
+I'm **Jelena Michaliova**, a beginner **QA Engineer** and a recent graduate of a **QA Engineer Course**.
-This page showcases my journey, projects, and skills as I start my career in Quality Assurance.
+This page shows my projects, skills, and my journey in Quality Assurance.

 ---

 ## ✨ About Me
-- 🎯 **Goal**: Deliver high-quality, bug-free software with a user-centric approach.
+🎯 **My Goal**: Help create software that works well and is easy to use.
-- 🧠 **Recently Completed**:
+🧠 **What I Finished**:
-  - QA Engineer Course ✅
+QA Engineer Course ✅
-  - AI-Foundations Course ✅
+AI-Foundations Course ✅
-- 💡 **Learning Focus**: Test automation, debugging techniques, and exploring innovative QA tools.
+💡 **What I’m Learning**: Test automation, fixing bugs, and trying new QA tools.

 ---